"The Strike" referred to above was the 50,000

 gone, but the yard is full of paper cars and the car shop is in business.

-is no through road featured
+no Trans-Canada.
+There is no through road featured

 in the next postcard.